cep21/healthcheck_nginx_upstreams/doc/README.txt

     If you use nginx-1.2.2+ or nginx-1.3.1+, It added the upstream least_conn module.
 You should use the patch named 'check_1.2.2+.patch'.

+    If you use nginx-1.2.6+ or nginx-1.3.9+, It adjusted the round robin module.
+You should use the patch named 'check_1.2.6+.patch'.

     The patch just adds the support for the official Round-Robin, Ip_hash and least_conn upstream module.
 But it's easy to expand my module to other upstream modules.
 See the patch for detail.